english-blog/english-blog.github.io/_posts/2016-03-25-secrets-of-the-millionaire-mind.md

 * If you are willing to do only what is easy, life will be hard.
 But if you are willing to do what's hard, life will be easy.

 This book changed my lifestyle.
 I know that it is for good.
 This book may have something for you as well.
 Just read.
 I am so happy that I chose to read this book.
 Thank you, Harv Eker.
-Meet you in the upcoming Millionaire Mind Intensive seminar. !!!